jmpark0808/jmpark0808.github.io/awards.md

 permalink: /awards
 ---

+## Best Reviewer Award

+Issued by Conference on Vision and Intelligent Systems, December 2024.

 ## President's Graduate Scholarship

-University of Waterloo, May 2024 - April 2025.
+Issued by University of Waterloo, May 2024 - April 2025.

 ## Ontario Graduate Scholarship

-University of Waterloo, May 2024 - April 2025.
+Issued by University of Waterloo, May 2024 - April 2025.

 ## Best Reviewer Award (Hon.
 Mention)

 Issued by Conference on Vision and Intelligent Systems, December 2023.

+## Laura Bassi Scholarship
+Issued by The Advisory Board of the Laura Bassi Scholarship, August 2023.

 ## 1st place in AutoICE competition